Last Updated: August 5th, 2021 at 9:21 pm

 Representatives in Court

-When the trial begins, defense attorneys are representatives for their client in court.
+When the trial begins, defense attorneys are representatives for their clients in court.
 This means arguing on their behalf and being their legal voice in the courtroom.
 They hear the testimony of witnesses, cross-examine witnesses and experts, and speak to jurors.
 They formulate questions that can help convince the jury of their client’s innocence.

 Handle Sentencing If Convicted

 Should the case result in a guilty verdict, the criminal defense lawyer can represent their client during the sentencing hearing.
 Defense attorneys speak to the judge and do everything they can to reduce the harshness of the sentence.
-This is important since having representation at the sentencing hearing is the defendants best chance of getting a reduced sentence.
+This is important since having representation at the sentencing hearing is the defendant's best chance of getting a reduced sentence.

 In general, it is recommended that you hire a criminal defense lawyer whenever you are charged with a crime, no matter how minor it seems at the time.
 Misdemeanors, and felonies alike, can result in severe punishments such as exorbitant fines and lengthy prison sentences, or both.
 You should take every precaution you can to avoid them at any cost.
 In some cases, you may also want to use the services of a defense attorney when being questioned by the police.